FRRouting/frr/doc/user/vnc.rst

 .. clicmd:: export bgp|zebra route-map MAP-NAME

    Specify that the named route-map should be applied to routes being exported to bgp or zebra.
-This paramter is used in conjunction with :ref:`configuring-export-of-routes-to-other-routing-protocols`.
+This parameter is used in conjunction with :ref:`configuring-export-of-routes-to-other-routing-protocols`.
 This item is optional.